sureshpandiyan1/instagram-scraper-it/README.md

 ## Disclaimer:
-We are not responsible for any criminal activity use of instagram-scraper-it and not collect any of your personal information like signin details think twice before use this instagram-scraper-it, i am not responsible for any loss
+We are not responsible for any criminal activity use of instagram-scraper-it and not collect any of your personal information like signin details.
+Think twice before use instagram-scraper-it, i am not responsible for any loss

 ## Copyright